adamliter/lingbib/README.md

 # Lingbib

-Lingbib is a comprehensive, collaborative linguistics bibliography for LaTeX documents.
+Lingbib is a comprehensive, collaborative bibliographic database for linguistics.
-It is intended to be used with the [S&P Biblatex implementation][uss-biblatex] of the [Unified Stylesheet for Linguistics][uss], but can also be used with other Biblatex styles.
+It is intended to be used with [Biblatex][biblatex] and the [S&P implementation][uss-biblatex] of the [Unified Stylesheet for Linguistics][uss], but can also be used with other Biblatex styles.

+This is the main repository, which hosts the source data and associated resources.

 ## Overview